Who Can Apply for E-Shram Card? Eligibility Criteria Explained (2026 Guide)

 Can Housewives Apply for E-Shram Card?

-• Housewives working as paid domestic workers are eligible
+• Housewives working as paid domestic workers: Eligible

 Eligibility for Migrant Workers